 GitHub

-Deleting & Bulk Actions (completing CRUD)
+Deleting & Bulk Actions (reactive)

 Goal: Finish the CRUD circle—remove single Todos and clear all completed items.
 You'll meet #delete, revisit multi‑row #update, and learn how PageQL wraps all mutations of one request in a single transaction.
+The browser reflects changes instantly via hx-* actions.

 Estimated time: 10 minutes.